 Now, priority is not one big, overarching thing controlling all aspects of your life.
 You compartmentalize your life into different boxes, and inside those boxes, you order items by their priority.
 For example, your marriage has a set of priorities, your place of employment has others, while your hobby has yet another.

-You could start first by prioritizing your life boxes, and by ordering those inner activities by some criteria of their own.
+You could start first by prioritizing your life boxes and ordering those inner activities by some criteria of their own.
 It’s fair for you to say that your marriage or your relationship with your children trumps your work and your hobbies.
 But does that mean that every activity inside those categories trumps all activities in all other categories?
-That approach is, as you can imagine, too simplistic and, honestly, won’t lead to a very effective way of life.
+As you can imagine, that approach is too simplistic and, honestly, won’t lead to a very effective way of life.

 So this means we need a better, more thoughtful way of assigning a priority to the things in our lives, from the highest to the lowest level.
 This system will stay at the core of the overall organization of our life, so it needs to be designed for effectiveness and efficiency.